SELL MY SERVICE

 We checked every quote before we counted it.

 This isn't a bigger pile of quotes.
-It's a sorted one.
-For each one, one question: is this an actual tradie, or a homeowner, a regulator, a directory, or marketing?
-Only the real-tradie ones get quoted.
+It's a sorted one — more than 2,400 distinct operator accounts, gathered across 40 trades, de-duplicated so the same gripe said twice isn't counted twice, and every single one tied to a source.
+For each, one question: is this an actual operator, or a homeowner, a regulator, a directory, or marketing?
+Only the real-operator ones get quoted.

 The full picture